quicwg/load-balancers/draft-duke-quic-load-balancers.md

 	email: martin.h.duke@gmail.com
 normative:
 QUIC-TRANSPORT: title: "QUIC: A UDP-Based Multiplexed and Secure Transport" date: {DATE} seriesinfo: Internet-Draft: draft-ietf-quic-transport-latest author: - ins: J. Iyengar name: Jana Iyengar org: Fastly role: editor - ins: M. Thomson name: Martin Thomson org: Mozilla role: editor

 --- abstract

    QUIC connection IDs allow continuation of connections across address/port 4-tuple changes, and can store routing information for stateless or low-state load balancers.
-They are also meant to prevent linkability of connections across deliberate address migration through the use of protected communications between client and server.
+They also can prevent linkability of connections across deliberate address migration through the use of protected communications between client and server.
 This creates issues for load-balancing intermediaries.
    This specification standardizes methods for encoding routing information and proposes an optional protocol called QUIC_LB to exchange the parameters of that encoding.